Methods of Payment

 You may now pay electronic tickets issued by the Lansing Police Department within 14 days of the violation date.
 Use the link below, select Michigan, then select Lansing Police Department from the drop-down options.

-Effective Friday, November 18, 2011 all civil infraction violations that are at least 14 days or older can be paid online through the State of Michigan Online Ticket Payment System @ e.courts.michigan.gov.
+All civil infraction violations that are at least 14 days old can be paid online through the State of Michigan Online Ticket Payment System @ www.michigan.gov.
 You cannot pay civil infractions with active warrants or a license hold due to parking violations.
 Contact the court for more information on those matters.

 A: Partial payments are not accepted.
 Payments must be made in full.